RealJeeshop/jeeshop/README.md

 ## Database setup
 Database installation scripts are provided in ./install/db directory

-By default, all tables are created in a single script, ie for a single database referenced in server datasources configuration.
-See "Datasources" section above.

 * jeeshop-install.sql contains table creation instructions.
 It also creates a single user with login/password admin/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see section above)
 * jeeshop-drop.sql empties database
 * demo-catalog-data contains jeeshop fake demonstration catalog data

+Notes:
+By default, all tables are created in a single script, ie for a single database referenced in server datasources configuration.
+See "Datasources" section above.